-[9.1.1] Air Flow
+[9.1] Smoke Entry Tests [9.1.1] Air Flow

-manometers cannot accurately measure very low pressure differentials, applications with less than 500 FPM of duct air speed may require one of the following: 1) the use of a current-sourcing pressure transmitter (Dwyer Series 607) per Section 9.1.4 or; 2) the use of aerosol smoke per section 9.1.2.
+This product is designed to operate over an extended air speed range of 100 to 4000 FPM.
+To verify sufficient sampling of ducted air, turn the air handler on and use a manometer to measure the differential pressure between the two sampling tubes.
+The differential pressure should measure at least 0.0015 inches of water and no more than 1.2 inches of water.
+Because most commercially available manometers cannot accurately measure very low pressure differentials, applications with less than 500 FPM of duct air speed may require one of the following: 1) the use of a current-sourcing pressure transmitter (Dwyer Series 607) per Section 9.1.4 or; 2) the use of aerosol smoke per section 9.1.2.